States & Regions

-Baden-Württemberg, Basque Country, Bavaria, Brittany, California, Catalonia, Ile-de-France, Jämtland, KwaZulu-Natal, La Reunion, Manitoba, Ontario, Quebec, Rhone-Alpes, New York State, North Rhine Westphalia, Quintana Roo, Sao Paulo, Scotland, South Australia, Upper Austria, Wales, Wallonia
+Our members: Baden-Württemberg, Basque Country, Bavaria, Brittany, California, Catalonia, Gujarat, Ile-de-France, KwaZulu-Natal, La Réunion, Manitoba, New York State, North Rhine Westphalia, Ontario, Quebec, Quintana Roo, Rhone-Alpes, Rio de Janeiro State, Sao Paulo State, Scotland, South Australia, Tasmania, Upper Austria, Wales and Wallonia.

-The Alliance has its own governance structure, allowing members to take ownership of the work.
-The governments of Quebec (America), Basque Country (Europe) and South Australia (Australia/Asia) were elected as Co-chairs to publicly represent the Alliance and provide strategic guidance for its work.
-In this task, it is assisted by a Steering Group, consisting of the governments of Brittany, Catalonia, North Rhine Westphalia and Sao Paulo.
+The governments of Québec (America), the Basque Country (Europe) and South Australia (Australia/Asia) were elected as co-chairs to publicly represent the States and Regions Alliance and provide strategic guidance.
+The co-chairs are assisted by a steering group, consisting of the governments of Brittany, Catalonia, North Rhine-Westphalia and Sao Paulo.